 Election Amendment Bill passes through Rajya Sabha amid Oppn walkout

-The Laws (Amendment) Bill, 2021, was passed by the (RS) on Tuesday amid bitter contestation, claims and counterclaims as the walked out.
+The Election Laws (Amendment) Bill, 2021, was passed by the Rajya Sabha (RS) on Tuesday amid bitter contestation, claims and counterclaims as the opposition walked out.
 As he left the House, Trinamool Congress leader and MP Derek O’Brien flung the rule book at the Chair, something leader of the House Piyush Goyal termed ‘reprehensible’.
 Later, O’Brien was suspended for the rest of the winter session, which ends on Thursday.

-Earlier, the protested at the hurry in which the Bill was sought to be passed as it was brought before the Business Advisory Committee (BAC), which decides the agenda, literally hours before it was to be discussed.
+Earlier, the opposition protested at the hurry in which the Bill was sought to be passed as it was brought before the Business Advisory Committee (BAC), which decides the agenda, literally hours before it was to be discussed.
 As a result, the House was adjourned soon after the Bill was tabled.
-The returned when the Upper House re-assembled.
+The opposition returned when the Upper House re-assembled.

 Some opposition parties – the All India Anna Dravida Munnetra Kazhagam (AIDMK), the YSR Congress (YSRC) and the Biju Janata Dal (BJD) – supported the Bill though they agreed with the opposition that some clauses give rise to concerns.
 Several amendments were moved by opposition MPs but the Chair did not permit division (voting recorded by voting machines) because opposition MPs were not in their seats.